 Add another software instrument and, this time, create a snare sampler.
 For example, you could initiate an EXS24 (or your preferred sampler) and add all of your favourite snare sounds (you can use the same techniques described above and in one of my previous articles).

 Once again, write or play in the MIDI data i.e. a snare on beats 2 and 4 of the bar - this way you can simply play a loop and switch the sounds as needed.

 Remember, with samplers, you can always change the sound later, but this way you only need to write the MIDI data once.
 You can now rinse and repeat this process for claps, hi-hats, shakers and so on.

 Now that you've prepared your drums, you can move on to more instrumentation to speed up the writing process even further.

-In part 2 I’ll be looking at preparing bass, synth sounds and FX instruments.
+In Part 2 I show you how to prepare bass, synth sounds and FX instruments.